-- b.
-Preparation basis - 1) In addition to the following important items, this consolidated financial statement has been prepared on the historical cost basis: - a) Financial assets and financial liabilities (including derivative instruments) at fair value through profit or loss. - b) Financial assets measured at fair value through other comprehensive income are measured at fair value. - c) Liability based on cash-settled share-based payment arrangement measured at fair value. - d) Defined benefit liability is derived from retirement plan assets less the present value of net defined benefit obligation. - 2) The preparation of consolidated financial statements that complies with the IFRSs recognized by the FSC requires the use of some important accounting estimates.
-It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5. - c.
-Basis of consolidation - 1) Principles for the preparation of consolidated financial statements. - a) All subsidiaries are included in the Group's consolidated financial statements.
+- Principles for the preparation of consolidated financial statements.
+1) - a) All subsidiaries are included in the Group's consolidated financial statements.
 Subsidiaries refer to entities (including structured entities) under the control of Tahsin Group.
 Control is achieved when Tahsin Group is exposed, or has rights, to variable returns from its involvement with the entity or has the right over such changes in returns, and affects such returns through its ability over the power of the entity, and has the ability to affect those returns through its power over the entity.
-Subsidiaries are included in the consolidated financial statements starting from the date when Tahsin Group obtains control over them, and such consolidation shall be terminated on the day when Tahsin Group loses control over them. - b) Inter-company transactions, balances, and unrealized gains or losses on transactions between companies within the Group are eliminated.
-Accounting policies of its subsidiaries have been adjusted where necessary, and are consistent with the policies adopted by Tahsin Group. - c) The profit or loss and each component of other comprehensive income are attributed to the owners of the parent company and to the non-controlling interest.
-Total comprehensive income is also attributed to the owners of the parent company and non-controlling interest even if this results in the non-controlling interests having a deficit balance.
+Subsidiaries are included in the consolidated financial statements starting from the date when Tahsin Group obtains control over them, and such consolidation shall be terminated on the day when Tahsin Group loses control over them. - Inter-company transactions, balances, and unrealized gains or losses on transactions between b) companies within the Group are eliminated.
+Accounting policies of its subsidiaries have been adjusted where necessary, and are consistent with the policies adopted by Tahsin Group. - The profit or loss and each component of other comprehensive income are attributed to the owners c) of the parent company and to the non-controlling interest.
+Total comprehensive income is also attributed to the owners of the parent company and non-controlling interest even if this results in the non-controlling interests having a deficit balance. - Changes in a parent's ownership interest in a subsidiary that do not result in the parent losing control d) of the subsidiary (transactions with non-controlling interests) are accounted for as equity transactions, namely transactions with owners in their capacity as owners.
+The difference between the adjusted amount of non-controlling interest and the fair value of the consideration paid or received is directly recognized in equity.

-- d) Changes in a parent's ownership interest in a subsidiary that do not result in the parent losing control of the subsidiary (transactions with non-controlling interests) are accounted for as equity transactions, namely transactions with owners in their capacity as owners.
-The difference between the adjusted amount of non-controlling interest and the fair value of the consideration paid or received is directly recognized in equity. - e) When the Group loses control of a subsidiary, the Group re-measures any investment retained in the former subsidiary at its fair value.
+- e) When the Group loses control of a subsidiary, the Group re-measures any investment retained in the former subsidiary at its fair value.
 That fair value is regarded as the fair value on initial recognition of a financial asset or the cost on initial recognition of the associate or joint venture.
 Any difference between fair value and carrying amount is recognized in profit or loss.
 All amounts recognized in other comprehensive income in relation to that subsidiary should be accounted for on the same basis as would be required if Tahsin Group had directly disposed of the related assets or liabilities.
 Therefore, if a gain or loss previously recognized in other comprehensive income would be reclassified to profit or loss on the disposal of the related assets or liabilities, Tahsin Group reclassifies the gain or loss from equity to profit or loss when it loses control on that subsidiary.
+The whole disposal liable for loss when it loses control on that subsidiary. - 2) The subsidiaries listed in the consolidated financial statements are as follows: